sophgo/tpu-mq/docs/source/05_supported_cases.rst

 NLP model QAT
 -------------------------------

-Sophgo-mq supports QAT quantization for the BERT model on the SQuAD dataset.
+tpu-mq supports QAT quantization for the BERT model on the SQuAD dataset.

 .. code-block:: bash